 Just to the right is the Halona Beach Cove, also known as Cockroach Cove where the famous love scene between Burt Lancaster and Deborah Kerr in the 1953 movie From Here to Eternity was filmed.

 Visible from the Blowhole lookout and less than a half mile away is your next stop, Sandy Beach Park.

 Sandy Beach Park

 Just down the road from the Halona Blowhole is the long and often very windy Sandy Beach Park.

-It's a great place to stop and watch folks fly their kites and there are almost always lots of surfers and body boarders testing the surf.
+It's a great place to stop and watch folks fly their kites, and there are always plenty of surfers and body boarders testing the surf.

 The waters off Sandy Beach produce very strong and erratic currents and undertow.
 It is only for very experienced surfers and body boarders.
 It is, however, a great place to watch the best of them do their thing in the water.

 Continue heading north on the highway for a little over two miles and you'll reach our next stop.